 - Code review is a form of static analysis which in turn is testing

 - Monitoring product metrics is a form of testing

 That is not to say that interacting with the product post development is no longer a testing activity.
 It 100 percent is.
 The above allow us to be better informed in our post development work.
 These activities are also best when they are exploratory.

-For a long while I saw exploratory testing as an activity that was only carried when there was a lack of/ vague requirements.
-In the world of Agile, we should be embracing change and pivot as and when required.
+For a long while I saw exploratory testing as an activity that was only carried out when the requirements were insufficient – or too vague.
+In the world of Agile, we should be embrace change, and pivot as and when required.
 We should use our pre-development testing activities to drive what we do once a product has been formed.

 If we stick to the notion that test scripts are all compiled and finalised at the start of the project, it creates an incredible amount of overhead when it comes to evolving requirements.